reservoirprotocol/reservoirprotocol.github.io/docs/api/execute-orders.md

 The API supports the following actions:

-- Buy Now
+- Buy
-- Accept Bid
+- Sell
-- Make Bid
+- Bid
-- List for Sale
+- List

 Note: in order to "buy" a token, you need to fill a sell order.
 This can be confusing and we plan to make it clearer in a future version of the API!